Syedaaneesa/home-improvement/README.md

 ## 📬 Contact

-If you need WordPress design, Elementor customization, or a full website build, I’d be glad to collaborate with you.
+If you're looking for WordPress design, Elementor customization, or a complete website build, I’d be happy to work with you.

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com]